-Q. I’m a 26-year-old with atopic dermatitis that’s reasonably controlled in cool weather.
-But last summer l struggled with rashy, itchy outbreaks, especially on the hotter days.
-Any suggestions to prevent flare-ups this summer?
-And would swimming in my neighbors’ chlorinated pool help my eczema – or make it worse?
+Q. I am a 26-year-old with atopic dermatitis that is reasonably well controlled in cool weather.
+But last summer l struggled with very rashy, itchy outbreaks, especially on hotter days.
+Do you have any suggestions to prevent eczema flare-ups this summer?
+And would swimming in my neighbors’ chlorinated pool help – or make the eczema flare-ups even worse?

-Many patients with atopic dermatitis find they are worse in the summer.
-Overheating can release histamine, and sweat can irritate the skin, causing flare-ups.
+Many patients with atopic dermatitis find that their symptoms are worse during the summer months.
+Overheating can release histamine, and sweat can irritate the skin, causing eczema flare-ups.
 I suggest you try your best to keep your body temperature down with central air conditioning.

-Sunscreens are another potential irritant.
-I recommend mineral-based sunscreens, where the active ingredient is titanium or zinc (or both) as they are less irritating.
-And while we usually do our best to avoid sun in the summer, a limited amount each day can be beneficial.
+Sunscreens are another potential irritant that can cause eczema flare-ups.
+I recommend using mineral-based sunscreens, where the active ingredient is titanium or zinc (or both) as they are less irritating.
+And while we usually do our best to avoid sun in the summer, a limited amount each day can actually be beneficial.

-As for the pool – the chlorine could definitely flare your eczema.
-But you don’t have to stay out of the water altogether.
+As for the pool – the chlorine could definitely lead to eczema flare-ups.
+But that doesn’t mean that you have to stay out of the water altogether.
 Swim for a short time, to cool off.
-When you get out, towel off or, better yet, rinse off in a shower.
+When you get out, towel off or, better yet, rinse off the chlorine in a shower.

 Send your sensitive skin questions to: [email protected] For more information see Drsandyskotnicki.comSubmit a Question View all posts by this medical expert.